newenclave/mico/README.md

     let c = module: a, b { }
 ```
 Here `parent1` and `parent2`.
 And why?
-Well...
-If we call `c.value` we get `100` because of inheritance and the module `parent1` is the firsr in the search list.
+Well.
+If we call `c.value` we get `200` because of inheritance and the module `parent2` is the last in the search list.
-But what if we what to obtain value from `parent2`?
+But what if we want to obtain value from `parent1`?
 And that is exactly what the name serves for!
 Check this out.
 ```swift
     let a = module parent1 {
         let value = 100